microsoft/api-guidelines/azure/Guidelines.md

 |                 | ne       | Not Equal             |
 | Conditional AND | and      | Logical And           |
 | Conditional OR  | or       | Logical Or            |

+> :heavy_check_mark: **YOU MAY** support orderby and filter functions such as concat and contains.
+For more information, see [odata Canonical Functions](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#_Toc31360979).

 ##### Operator examples
 The following examples illustrate the use and semantics of each of the logical operators.